instagram selfie / restoration. / teenage suicide

 Communicate with your child

 Talk to your children as much as you can about activities online.
-As parents, regularly ask your child about what they are viewing online and how they are feeling.
-It is important to emphasize that they should avoid getting naked on camera.
+As parents, regularly ask your child about what they view online and how they feel.
+It is important to emphasize that they should avoid getting naked on camera or sending an intimate photo.

 Responding to blackmail

-Speak to your child about how to manage any money they have.
-Though blackmail can be scary, it is not advisable to pay someone to prevent something bad from happening.
-In many cases, the blackmail still continues after money is paid.
+Please speak to your child about how to manage any money they have.
+Though blackmail can be scary, paying someone to prevent something terrible from happening is not advisable.
+In many cases, the blackmail continues after money is paid.

 If your child is being blackmailed, contact the police.
-Support your child to disable their social media temporarily so they cannot be contacted by the offender.
-If you are worried about online financial extortion, there is support available: you or your child can report to CEOP using an online form.
+Help your child disable their social media temporarily so the offender cannot contact them.
+And if you are worried about online financial extortion, there is support available.
+You or your child can report to CEOP using an online form.

-Also, if anyone shares a video or image of your child; report it to the platform the video is on, using their online reporting process – a video can be blocked and an alert can be set up in case it resurfaces.
-You can also Block or Report any users who are blackmailing or threatening you.
+Also, if anyone shares a video or image of your child, report it to the platform because it can be blocked.
+It is also possible to block or report any users who are blackmailing or threatening you.

-[Read: How to Navigate Social Media with Your Child]
+How to Navigate Social Media with Your Child

 For more, visit our Technology and Parenting Category